exercism/automated-tests/docs/interface.md

 ## Execution

-- An test runner should provide an executable script.
+- A test runner should provide an executable script.
 You can find more information in the [docker.md](https://github.com/exercism/automated-mentoring-support/blob/master/docs/docker.md) file.
 - The script will receive two parameters:
   - The slug of the exercise (e.g. `two-fer`).
   - A path to a directory containing the submitted file(s) (with a trailing slash).